 This resort has a variety of standard rooms with upgrades and various room views.
 At the time of this review, the standard rate for a room runs $259.00 per night.
 Depending on upgrades, the room could run anywhere from $250.00 to $287.00 per night.
 Upgrades include a wellness room, pool view, Disney view, and a king-size bed.
 Additionally, these prices do not include items like taxes, resort fees, and parking charges.

-For this review, I elected to reserve a king-size bed.
+For this review, I reserved a standard room with a king-size bed.
 Since I’ve stayed here several times, I knew the beds were comfortable.
 (They are Hilton Serenity beds made by Serta.)

 From the moment I entered the room, I was impressed.
-Since my last stay here, the rooms have been completely refurbished.
+Since our last stay, the rooms have been completely refurbished.

 One end of the dresser contained a mini-fridge, a safe, and a tray with an ice bucket.

 A Cuisinart coffee maker (individual cups) sat on top of the dresser.
 Those two bottled waters are included in the daily resort charge.